Triathlon England Awards 2025 Winner

 What time is registration?

-From 4.30pm – 7.00 pm on Saturday 13 July 2024 at Croyde Village Hall EX33 1LX.
+From 4.00pm – 7.00 pm on Saturday 11 July 2025 at Billy Buds in Croyde or (Croyde Village Hall if bad weather) EX33 1LX.

 If you are a British Tri member you MUST bring your membership.
 If you can’t make it to the Village Hall on Saturday.
 See us at race HQ on Sunday morning from 05:30.
 We close registration at 07:00 at Race HQ, Putsborough.

-FREE transfer from Barnstaple train station
+Transfer from Barnstaple train station

 Parking